kyoheiu/felix/README.md

 *If this is not set, exiting to LWD will fail and show the error message.*

 ### Others
-In addition, you can use felix more conveniently by installing these two apps:
+In addition, you can use felix more conveniently by installing these apps:

 - [zoxide](https://github.com/ajeetdsouza/zoxide): A smarter `cd` command, which enables you to jump to a directory that matches the keyword in felix.
 - [chafa](https://hpjansson.org/chafa/): Terminal graphics for the 21st century,
   by which you can preview images in felix. _**chafa must be v1.10.0 or later.**_
+- [bat](https://github.com/sharkdp/bat): A *cat(1)* clone.
+Add syntax highlighting to the text preview with bat.

 These apps do not need any configuration to use with felix!